PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 Calendar button works again

 * Window.visiblity_changed now refreshes the window
-* Added Column.contents_changed which will update the scrollbar so corrently match the contents
+* Added Column.contents_changed which will update the scrollbar to currently match the contents
 * Separators expand only in 1 direction now
 * Added 8 SYMBOLS:
 	SYMBOL_SQUARE = '█'